mkloubert/vs-remote-debugger/README.md

 The system / server you would like to debug has to send these information to your debugger instance when it is executed.

-The extension stores these information and makes it possible to switch between all recived debug messages.
+The extension stores these information and makes it possible to switch between all received debug messages.

 ![Install screenshot 3](https://raw.githubusercontent.com/mkloubert/vs-remote-debugger/master/img/readme-ss-3.png)